Chicago business seeks shaky shale opportunities during WWI.

-Modern U.S. shale oil production has grown at a record pace thanks to drilling and production technologies (including hydraulic fracturing), that produce from shales and other low permeability “tight oil” formations.
+As the end of the 20th century, record-breaking petroleum production from shale grew thanks to drilling and production technologies that produced from low permeability “tight oil” formations.
 But a century ago, oil shale was an unconventional resource mined, crushed and transported to a retorting facility.

-In the early 20th century, mining shale was an oil extraction process that converted organic matter within the rock (kerogen) into synthetic oil and gas, which could be used as a fuel or upgraded for an oil refinery feedstock.
+At the beginning of the 20th century, mining shale was an oil extraction process that converted organic matter within the rock (kerogen) into synthetic oil and gas, which could be used as a fuel or upgraded for an oil refinery feedstock.
 By 1912, the strategic importance of America’s mined oil shale production led to establishment of the Naval Petroleum and Oil Shale Reserves in 1912, “to insulate the United States from foreign dependency on oil during times of war.”

 Meanwhile, fuel oil also began replacing coal in U.S. warships (See Petroleum and Sea Power), as World War I erupted in Europe.
 After more than three years of neutrality, America entered the war on April 2, 1917.
 Recognizing wartime demand for oil, Van H. Manning, director, U.S. Bureau of Mines, declared, “We have as yet untouched our great reserves of shale that contain oil…and are conservatively estimated to contain many times the amount of oil that has been or will have been produced from all the porous formations in this country.”